NickDoucet/doucet-lab/research/index.md

 **SPASE (Soluble Protein Analog Selection Engine)** is our in-house AI-assisted protein design platform.
 It integrates:

 - **ProteinMPNN** for sequence redesign
-- **Stability and solubility predictions** (e.g. protein-Sol, Aggrescan3D)
+- **Stability and solubility predictions** (e.g. Protein-Sol, Aggrescan3D)
 - **Structure prediction** using models such as ESMFold or AlphaFold
 - Automated ranking and filtering to identify **experimentally tractable** variants

-We use SPASE to design improved enzyme variants, stabilize difficult proteins, explore evolutionary trajectories, and engineer novel molecular functions.
+We use SPASE to design improved protein variants, stabilize difficult scaffolds, explore evolutionary trajectories, and engineer novel molecular functions.

 {% include section.html %}